-His received many awards and recognitions for his service, including: Firefighter of the Year-20 years (1998-2017), Monmouth County Fire Marshal’s Office Certificate of Supreme Sacrifice National Medal of Honor, the State of New Jersey Senate and General Assembly Fallen Firefighter Memorial Award, a State of New Jersey Senate and General Assembly Joint Legislative Resolution, and Englishtown Fire Department recognition and appreciation for 45 years of service.
+He received many awards and recognitions for his service, including: Firefighter of the Year-20 years (1998-2017), Monmouth County Fire Marshal’s Office Certificate of Supreme Sacrifice, National Medal of Honor, the State of New Jersey Senate and General Assembly Fallen Firefighter Memorial Award, a State of New Jersey Senate and General Assembly Joint Legislative Resolution, and Englishtown Fire Department recognition and appreciation for 45 years of service.

 Peter’s name, Pasquale Peter DiBenedetto, is inscribed with his brethren in remembrance on the New Jersey Fallen Firefighters Memorial.
 Memorial pavers honor Peter at the New Jersey Fire Museum and at the National Fallen Firefighters Park in Emmitsburg, Maryland.
 He received letters of recognition from New Jersey Governor Phil Murphy and President Donald Trump.